ArjenD/custom-ui/README.md

 ## Lovelace custom-ui

-This repository contains some custom elements I have created for [Home Assistant](https://www.home-assistant.io)
+This repository contains some custom elements bramkragten has created for [Home Assistant](https://www.home-assistant.io)

+see [Apache echarts](https://github.com/apache/incubator-echarts) for detailed information of the used charting-library.

 # Weather card
 A custom weather card in material style with animated icons.